dionyysus/dionyysus/README.md

 ### Hi there! ✿

-I'm Gizem, an iOS developer and content creator based in Naples, Italy.
+I'm Gizem, an indie iOS developer and content creator based in Naples, Italy.

 I work for myself.
 Before that I graduated from the [Apple Developer Academy](https://developeracademy.unina.it/) in Naples, where I focused on spatial computing and visionOS.